divnix/std/docs/tutorials/hello-moon/Readme.md

 ## Command Line Synthesis

 With this configuration in place, you have a couple of options on the command line.
-Note, that you can accessor any `std` cli invocation also via the `std` TUI by just typing `std`.
+Note, that you can access any `std` cli invocation also via the `std` TUI by just typing `std`.
-Just in case you forgot exactly how to accessor one of these repository capabilities.
+Just in case you forgot exactly how to access one of these repository capabilities.

 > **Debug Facility:**
 >